jtiala/static-nextjs-contentful/README.md

 ## Running the site locally

 First, copy `.env.local.example` as `.env.local` and fill in your API keys from Contentful.
-If you want to include unpublished content in your build, set `CONTENTFUL_INCLUDE_UNPUBLISHED=true`. `BASE_PATH` should be left empty for local builds.
+If you want to include unpublished content in your build, set `CONTENTFUL_CONTENT_PREVIEW=true`. `BASE_PATH` should be left empty for local builds.

 Then, run the development server: